Selling a House in Toronto: Pricing Strategy, Offer Dates, and Bully Offers | Own In Toronto

 From Listing Agreement to Closing Day

-Selling a home involves more moving parts than most people expect.
+Selling a house in Toronto involves more moving parts than most people expect.
 Knowing what happens at each stage helps you stay in control, avoid surprises, and make better decisions along the way.
-Here is how the process unfolds in Toronto, from start to finish.
+Here is how the process unfolds from start to finish.

 The full timeline from signing your listing agreement to receiving your proceeds on closing day typically spans two to four months, though this varies significantly based on market conditions, your pricing strategy, and the buyer's mortgage and closing requirements.
 For a full picture of what you net after everything comes off the sale price, see our guide on what a Toronto seller actually takes home.